How Much Does General Liability Insurance Cost in North Carolina?

 • Most North Carolina businesses cluster in below-average cost tiers regardless of size.
 With 84% of industries priced below the $1,341 average and 99.6% of businesses employing fewer than 500 workers, typical small firms in Consulting, Real Estate or Marketing pay $385 to $554 annually.
 Most entrepreneurs enter markets where general liability represents a minor expense.

 • The industries driving GDP pay dramatically different premiums despite similar economic importance.
 Professional Services contributes $101 billion (15% of state GDP) but costs $385 annually, 71% below average.
 In comparison, Healthcare contributes $48 billion (7% of GDP) but runs $2,384, or 78% above average.
-Manufacturing adds $88 billion to the economy yet sits at just $757 annually.
-The disconnect shows economic value and liability exposure follow separate logic entirely.
+Manufacturing adds $88 billion to the economy, yet sits at $757 annually.
+The disconnect shows that economic value and liability exposure follow entirely separate logics.

 Data filtered by: